 Introduction

 The school recognises that CCTV systems can be privacy intrusive.

-[For this reason, the school has carried out a data protection impact assessment with a view to evaluating whether the CCTV system in place is a necessary and proportionate means of achieving the legitimate objectives set out below.

-The result of the data protection impact assessment has informed the school’s use of CCTV and the contents of this policy.]

 Review of this policy shall be repeated regularly, and whenever new equipment is introduced a review will be conducted and a risk assessment put in place.
 We aim to conduct reviews no later than every two years.

 Objectives